bfut/unvivtool/README.md

 # unvivtool
-unvivtool is a VIV/BIG decoder/encoder for uncompressed BIGF, BIGH, and BIG4 archives. unvivtool is available as command-line interface and as Python extension module.
+unvivtool is a VIV/BIG decoder/encoder for BIGF, BIGH, and BIG4 archives. unvivtool is available as command-line interface and as Python extension module.
 It is based on a dependency-free header-only library written in C89.
 Python bindings are written in CPython.
 Supported on Windows and Linux.
 Tested on macOS.

-Purported VIV/BIG archives can contain faulty or manipulated header information. unvivtool is designed to validate and safely recover data as much as possible.
+Purported VIV/BIG archives can contain faulty or manipulated header information. unvivtool is designed to validate and recover data as much as possible.
 The decoder performs a single pass buffered read of the archive header only; content extraction is optional.

 Developers can drop-in and use, the encoder/decoder and some data analysis functions from ``libnfsviv.h``.